Effect of Temperature on Resistance

 • Semiconductor

-Effect of temperature on resistance of conductor
+Effect of temperature on resistance of the conductor

 Only some electrons are free to migrate.
 However, other electrons within each atom are held so tightly to their particular atom that even an electric field will not dislodge them.
 The current flowing in the material is, therefore, due to the movement of “free electrons,” and the number of free electrons within any material compared with those tightly bound to their atoms is what governs whether a material is a good conductor (many free electrons) or a good insulator (hardly any free electrons).